DitroniX/ESPuno-Pi-Zero_WiFi-BT-Zigbee-Thread-60V/README.md

  - Educational and Classroom projects.
  - Solar Energy Monitoring Projects - being powered directly from a 48V Battery for example.
- - Battery powered projects such as Robotics, Cars and Vehicles, Boats and University Projects.
+ - Battery powered projects such as Robotics, Drones, Cars and Vehicles, Boats and University Projects.
  - Farming and Agricultural Projects.
  - Learning about interfacing RS-485 Serial Communication.
  - MODBUS RTU (Remote Terminal Unit), Control.